Our Disciplic Succession:

 Translated from Bengali

-A strong desire means making an effort.
-Many say, "When the Lord calls me, then I will go to Nabadwip."
-If you do not make any effort, then how will go?
-You are your own friend, and you are your own enemy.
-We have got this human birth, having promised the Lord to practise Krishna consciousness.
-Sadhus come and keep calling you to Nabadwip, to do parikrama.
-You are given so much opportunity.
+Having a strong desire means making an effort.
+Many say, ‘When the Lord calls me, then I will go to Nabadwip.’
+If you do not make any effort, then how will you go there?
+You are your own friends, and you are your own enemies.
+We have got these human births promising the Lord to practise Krishna consciousness.
+Sadhus come and keep calling you to Nabadwip, to do parikrama; you are given so much opportunity.
 There is no lack of accommodation, there is no worry about money.
-If you do this Nabadwip Dham parikrama, you will get relief from the parikrama of the material world (samsara-parikrama).
+If you do this Nabadwip Dham parikrama (dhama-parikrama), you will get relief from the parikrama of the material world (samsara-parikrama).
 Guru Maharaj wrote a very beautiful poem:

 অনিত্য এ দেহ-রথে চড়িয়া মৃত্যুর পথে